hashchange/backbone.marionette.export/README.md

 ## Use case

-Out of the box, templates handled by Marionette views have access to all properties of a model, and to the array of models represented by a collection.
+Out of the box, templates handled by Marionette views have access to all attributes of a model, and to the array of models represented by a collection.
 But templates can't use the output of methods.

 To work around that, you could override the `toJSON` method in a model or collection, but that creates [its own set of problems][1].
 Specifically, anything you change in `toJSON` will also get written back to the server on save.